pr0cf5/CTF-writeups/35c3/README.md

 Simply the vulnerability is due to the misuse of type_handlers.
 Type_handler is a structure used to store the types within a collection.
 If an object is an int, the collection object stores it as a C Int instead of an object.
 If an int entry is misunderstood as a list or dictionary entry, we can access arbitrary, user controlled pointers which is an extremely powerful primitive.

 To understand the vulnerability we must know a few structs defined.
-After reverse engineering the .so file containing the Collection module, I could know who it works.
+After reverse engineering the `Collection.cpython-36m-x86_64-linux-gnu.so` file containing the Collection module, I could know who it works.

 The main structure used is the Collection structure.